sinaabbasi1/tak-game/README.md

 ## Getting Started

-This game runs smoothly with SWI-Prolog 8.0.3.
+This game runs smoothly using SWI-Prolog 8.0.3.

 1. **Clone the repository:** <br />
 ```